cementwala/raj_dev_practical/README.md

 Note:
-From document api is not working so i added some static data in room database from that fetch data from list screen.
+From document api is not working so i added some static data in room database which is used to show list in screen.

 Map:
 I have implement Google Map and key of the map in Android Manifest which i removed.